 It is important to have realistic expectations about the potential benefits of these medicines.
 None of these medicines cures Alzheimer disease, most people are disappointed with the results, and over time the patient will continue to worsen.
 When these medicines are effective, the hope is that the patient and their family will have an improved quality of life for a longer period.

 Treatment of behavioral symptoms — The behavioral symptoms of Alzheimer disease are often more troubling than the cognitive symptoms.
 Even in mild cases, agitation, anxiety, and irritability can occur, and generally worsen as Alzheimer disease advances.
 A combination of medicines and behavioral therapy may be helpful.
-Nonpharmacologic behavioral modification therapies are preferred as virtually all medications used for behavioral symptoms can increase confusion.
+Nonpharmacologic behavioral modification therapies are preferred as virtually all medications used for behavioral symptoms can increase confusion and many are associated with increased mortality.
 (See "Management of neuropsychiatric symptoms of dementia".)

 Depression — Depression is common, especially in the early phases of dementia.
 It may be managed with behavioral therapy and/or with medications.
 The key is to recognize the presence of dementia.
 If depression is causing distress it is worth treating.
 Potentially helpful medicines include a group of medicines known as selective serotonin reuptake inhibitors, or SSRIs, which are usually preferred over other choices in patients with dementia.
 Widely used SSRIs include fluoxetine (Prozac®), sertraline (Zoloft®), paroxetine (Paxil®), citalopram (Celexa®), and escitalopram (Lexapro®).